sqz-xy/gad-sdk/README.md

 The documentation for this project can be found [here](https://oxfordtechnicalsolutions.github.io/index.html).

-This can be generated using the following tools: Doxygen, Breathe, and Sphinx.
+It is not necessary to build the documentation, however for reference, this can be generated using the following tools: Doxygen, Breathe, and Sphinx.

 It is only buildable in Linux currently.